Effective Date: January 12, 2016 - What’s new »

 No. Please note, however, that certain portions of the Service, such as user notebooks designated as “public” and our user forum, are open to any online viewer.
 Any information that you post in these locations can be read, collected and used by anyone and could enable others to send you unsolicited messages.
 Evernote enables you to determine whether or not to post personal or otherwise sensitive information to publicly accessible areas of our site, so you should carefully consider how you use the Service.
 Evernote is not responsible for any publication or use of any Personal Information you choose to post in these locations.

 Where Is My Data Stored?

-When you use Evernote Software on your computing device, such as by using one of our downloadable clients, Content you save will be stored locally on that device.
-When you synch your computing device with the Service, that Content will be replicated on our servers, which are located in the United States.
+When you use Evernote Software on your computing device, such as by using one of our downloadable applications, Content you save will be stored locally on that device.
+When you sync your computing device with the Service, that Content will be replicated on our servers, which are located in the United States.

 Please be aware that Personal Information and Content submitted to Evernote will be transferred to a data center in the United States.
-If you post information to the Evernote sites you are confirming your consent to such information, including Personal Information and Content, being hosted and accessed in the United States.
+If you store information in or submit data to the Evernote website or Evernote Software and sync such Evernote Software with the Evernote service, you are confirming your consent to such information, including Personal Information and Content, being transmitted to, hosted and accessed in the United States.